Ukrainian military vows to hold Bakhmut as Russians close in

 On Sunday, he again criticized top military brass for moving slowly to deliver the promised ammunition and questioned whether the delay was caused “by red tape or treason."

-The commander of the Ukrainian land forces, Col.-Gen. Oleksandr Syrskyi, noted after visiting Bakhmut that the fight has escalated with the deployment of additional Wagner forces.
-Ukrainian troops, which are now focused on defending the city's north to prevent its encirclement, “have inflicted significant losses to the enemy, destroyed a large amount of equipment, forced the best Wagner assault units to be thrown into battle and reduced the enemy’s offensive potential."

-Putin's stated ambition is to seize full control of the four provinces, including Donetsk, that Moscow illegally annexed last fall.
-Russian forces control about half of Donetsk province, and to take its remaining half, they must go through Bakhmut.
-The city is the only approach to bigger Ukrainian-held cities since Ukrainian troops took back Izium in Kharkiv province during a counteroffensive last September.
+On Monday, Prigozhin warned in a Russian social media post that the situation in Bakhmut “will turn out to be a ‘pie’: The filling is the parts of the Armed Forces of Ukraine surrounded by us (in the case, of course, if there is a complete encirclement of Bakhmut), and the shell is, in fact, the Wagner” Group.

-Bakhmut has taken on almost mythic importance to its defenders.
+Bakhmut has taken on almost mythic importance.
 It has become like Mariupol — the port city in the same province that Russia captured last year after an 82-day siege that eventually came down to a mammoth steel mill where determined Ukrainian fighters held out along with civilians.

-Moscow looked to cement its rule in the areas it has occupied and annexed.
-Russian Defense Minister Sergei Shoigu traveled to Mariupol and toured some of the city’s rebuilt infrastructure, the Defense Ministry reported Monday.
-Shoigu was shown a newly built hospital, a rescue center of the Emergency Ministry and residential buildings, the ministry said.
+Moscow looked to cement its rule in Mariupol.
+Russian Defense Minister Sergei Shoigu toured some of the city’s rebuilt infrastructure — a newly built hospital, a rescue center and residential buildings — the Defense Ministry said.

 In other developments Monday:

-— Russian forces attacked central and eastern regions of Ukraine with Iranian-made Shahed drones, a spokesman for Ukraine’s Air Forces, Yurii Ihnat, told Ukrainian media.
+— Russian forces attacked central and eastern regions of Ukraine with Iranian-made Shahed drones, said a spokesman for Ukraine’s Air Forces, Yurii Ihnat.
 Of 15 drones Russia launched, 13 were shot down, Ihnat said.
 It wasn’t immediately clear if the attack caused damage.

 — Russian defenders shot down three missiles over Russia’s Belgorod region on the border with Ukraine, its governor, Vyacheslav Gladkov, said on Telegram.
 Debris injured one person and damaged power lines and façades of residential buildings, according to the official.
 Gladkov did not specify whether the missiles were fired from Ukraine.